-• 843 Advanced Music Business and Technology (elective) - .5 credit/full year (meets 3/6 days a cycle)
+• 843 Advanced Music Business and Technology (elective) - .5 credit/full year (scheduled based on student and teacher availability)

 This course is a more intense version of the introductory Music Business and Technology course.
 Students taking this course are required to have successfully developed the skills in that introductory course to take their projects to a higher level.
 This course will be focused more on individual music projects that will be recorded, mixed, and mastered to match music industry standards.
 Students will also focus on how to promote a song, artist, or band after the recording becomes a finished product.
 Each student will have to submit an album of recorded material by the end of the year.